 A proportion-based LRP is simply the proportion of CUs required to be above CU-level lower benchmarks.
 For example, the LRP could be set at “100% of CUs with abundance > lower benchmark.”
 In this case, the LRP would be breached anytime a single CU dropped below its lower benchmark.
 Guidance on how to select the required proportion, including when it may be appropriate to consider proportions < 100%, is provided in the companion working paper Guidelines for Defining Limit Reference Points for Pacific Salmon Stock Management Units (Holt et al. in review).

 We consider two types of proportion-based LRPs in our case studies.
-The first is based on the proportion of CUs with abundance above abundance-based lower benchmarks, while the second is based on the proportion of CUs for which a multidimensional synoptic status assessment indicates that status is in either the amber or green Wild Salmon Policy status zones.
+The first is based on the proportion of CUs with abundance above relative-abundance lower benchmarks.
+The second is based on the proportion of CUs for which a multidimensional rapid status assessment indicates that status is in either the Amber or Green Wild Salmon Policy status zones.

 2.1.1 Proportion of CUs above abundance-based lower benchmarks

-For SMUs in which CU-level abundance relative to abundance-based lower benchmarks is assessed annually, LRPs can be set at the required proportion of CUs with abundance above their abundance-based lower benchmarks.2.1.2 Proportion of CUs with multidimensional status > lower benchmark
+For SMUs in which CU-level abundance relative to abundance-based lower benchmarks is assessed annually, LRPs can be set at the required proportion of CUs with abundance above their abundance-based lower benchmarks.

+We use a default requirement that 100% of CUs should be above lower benchmarks for our case study applications of proportion based approaches.
+This requirement for 100% of CUs to be above their lower benchmarks is the same as that of the Proportion-based LRPs above.
+Circumstances in which it may be appropriate to use a required proportion less than 100% are discussed in Holt et al. (in review; citation needed).

+For multi-dimensional status, we are using the term ‘lower benchmark’ to be Red status zone for the CU.
+Not entirely a correct usage of this term, but applies it to the language used for LRP triggers of rebuilding plans.

+2.1.2 Proportion of CUs with multidimensional status > lower benchmark (i.e. Red status)

 Canada’s Policy for Conservation of Wild Pacific Salmon (Wild Salmon Policy, WSP) sets out requirements for the assessment of status of salmon CUs (Canada’s policy for conservation of wild Pacific salmon (2005)).
 Peer-reviewed, integrated status assessments require large amounts of time and work.
 The State of the Salmon program (Fisheries and Oceans Canada) is developing a method of assessing the status of CUs more rapidly (Pestal et al. (2021), in prep).
 Using the inputs and outcomes of status assessments for Fraser River sockeye, Interior Fraser coho, and Southern BC Chinook (DFO (2015), DFO (2016), DFO (2018), Grant et al. (2020)), this method uses Classification and Regression Tree (CART) analyses to create algorithms that approximate the status of the integrated assessments.
 Essentially, it uses a decision tree to evaluate status based on data type, quality, abundance, and trends to assign a status to CUs (e.g., Figure 2.1).
 An expert review of these statuses is an intentional part of the process.
 When using this method in the case study, we took the outputs of the algorithms at face value and did not confirm using expert opinion.

+This aligns with COSEWIC approaches and produces similar results for assessments conducted for IFC, FrSK, SBCCN.

+Add in proportion of CUs above Red status.

 Figure 2.1: Decision tree to assess status of Conservation Units based on the Wild Salmon Policy, under development by State of the Salmon Program